BRA Day is an initiative designed to promote education, awareness and access for women who may wish to consider post-mastectomy breast reconstruction.

 Body & Wound

-Every year, thousand of wounds are reconstructed by Canadian plastic surgeons, including those related to cancer operations, accidents, traumas, and severed limbs.
+Every year, thousands of wounds are reconstructed by Canadian plastic surgeons, including those related to cancer operations, accidents, traumas, and severed limbs.

 One of the most common types of reconstructed wounds are related to skin cancer excision.